Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Model

 where the matching function $\s(\cdot, \cdot)$ is defined in Proposition~\ref{prop:matching} in Section~\ref{subsec:matchingprocess}. \end{proposition} We highlight that in this large-market limit, the market thickness does not scale with $n$: the ex ante number of compatible matches for volunteers (resp. donations) in the spot market is given by $(D_t^n - K_t^n)\frac{c}{n} \rightarrow c(d_t - k_t)$ (resp. $(V_t^n - K_t^n)\frac{c}{n} \rightarrow c(v_t - k_t)$).
 Our approximation for the size of the matching in the spot market, given by $\s(d_t - k_t, v_t-k_t)$, depends on this market thickness (as opposed to the market size).
-A proof of Proposition \ref{prop:convergence} can be found in the appendix, while a characterization of the matching function $\s(\cdot, \cdot)$ can be found in Section \ref{subsec:matchingprocess}.
+A proof of Proposition \ref{prop:convergence} can be found in Appendix \ref{proof:prop:convergence}.